WeatherLab/fsodoc/source/helpers/form_helper.rst

     	contain the name of the field, the second parameter will contain an associative array of options, and the third parameter will contain the value you wish to be selected.
-You can also pass an array of multiple items through the third parameter, and CodeIgniter will create a multiple select for you.
+You can also pass an array of multiple items through the third parameter, and FSO will create a multiple select for you.

     	Example::